Sample-Efficient Estimation of Nonlinear Quantum State Functions: Comparison with existing methods

-Furthermore, from the perspective of quantum algorithm design, it is observed that the QSP-based framework is essentially an extension of the Hadamard test, enabling nonlinear transformations of unitary operators.
-Consequently, when implementing nonlinear transformations of quantum states, these methods require encoding the quantum states into unitary operators via block-encoding technology~\cite{low2019hamiltonian,gilyen2019quantum} or assume direct access to purified query oracles.
-In contrast, the QSF framework, regarded as a further development based on the SWAP test, naturally serves as a suitable choice for the task of nonlinear transformation of quantum states.
-A detailed summary is illustrated in Fig.~\ref{fig:quantum_algorithm_comparison}.
+Grounded in quantum algorithmic design, the QSP-based framework can be seen as an extension of the Hadamard test, enabling nonlinear transformations of unitary operators.
+Consequently, when applying nonlinear transformations to quantum states, these methods rely on encoding the states into unitary operators via block-encoding techniques~\cite{low2019hamiltonian,gilyen2019quantum} or assume direct access to purified query oracles.
+In contrast, the QSF framework, as a natural extension of the SWAP test, provides a more direct approach to nonlinear quantum state transformations without requiring block encoding or purified quantum queries.
+This distinction makes QSF particularly well-suited for scenarios where direct manipulation of multiple copies of $\rho$ is feasible, such as distributed quantum computing.
+A detailed comparison is provided in Fig.~\ref{fig:quantum_algorithm_comparison}.